dmlc/gluon-nlp/scripts/datasets/pretrain_corpus/README.md

 We provide a series of shared scripts for downloading/preparing the text corpus for pretraining NLP models.
 This helps create a unified text corpus for studying the performance of different pretraining algorithms.
+When releasing the datasets, we follow the [FAIR principle](https://www.go-fair.org/fair-principles/), i.e., the dataset needs to be findable, accessible, interoperable, and reusable.

 ## BookCorpus
 Unfortunately, we are unable to provide the original [Toronto BookCorpus dataset](https://yknzhu.wixsite.com/mbweb) due to licensing issues.